The HyperTexts

 and the pursuit of happiness.

 This sentence, written in ringing iambic pentameter, is surely the most influential line of poetry ever written.
 It signaled the beginning of the end of the "divine right" of kings, queens and czars to rule the world.
 It would eventually deal the death-blow to slavery.
-Even today its basic premise—the essential equality of all human beings, and their right to freedom and justice—continues to undergird modern civilization.
+Even today its basic premise—the essential equality of all human beings, and their right to freedom and justice—continues to undergird modern democratic civilization.

 When the Bible—full of verses that either command or condone racism, slavery, sexism, homophobia, religious intolerance, infanticide, matricide, ethnic cleansing and genocide—confronts Jefferson's immortal sentence, human interpretations of the Bible invariably change, as more and more people have come to believe that equality, social justice and tolerance constitute the true path to peace and happiness here on earth.